-If you wish to switch the type of contraceptive pill you are taking, you should discuss this with your doctor or pharmacist who will advise you what to do based on your individual circumstances.
-Usually, you’ll be able to start taking your new pill straight away without taking a break.
-However, depending on which pill you are currently taking and which one you are switching to, it may be necessary to use additional methods of contraception, like condoms, for the first month until your cycle adjusts.
+If you wish to switch the type of contraceptive pill you are taking, you should discuss this with your doctor or pharmacist, who will advise you what to do based on your circumstances.
+If changing from a combined pill where you usually take a break, you should omit the break and start taking Cerazette the day after you finish the pack.
+If changing from a combined pill where you take inactive or placebo pills, skip the placebo pills and start taking Cerazette the day after taking the last active pill.
+If you’re changing from another progestogen-only pill, you can switch at any time.
+Usually, your contraceptive cover is not affected.
+Depending on which pill you are currently taking and which one you are changing to, it may be necessary to use additional methods of contraception, like condoms, for the first week, so be sure to check with your doctor.

-Cerazette only contains desogestrel, which is a synthetic version of progesterone whereas the combined pill contains both progesterone and oestrogen.
+Cerazette only contains desogestrel, a synthetic progestogen, whereas the combined pill contains both a progestogen and an oestrogen hormone.
 Cerazette causes less side effects than the combined pill and has fewer health risks associated with it.
 It’s also a suitable option for women who are breastfeeding.
-However, the combined pill provides greater control over your period and can also have a positive effect on PMS and acne.
+However, the combined pill provides greater control over your period and can also have a more favourable effect on PMS and acne.

-There are three different types of progesterone-only contraceptive pills available in the UK.
-These are Desogestrel (which Cerazette is a brand of), Levonorgestrel and Norethisterone.
-Cerazette may be more convenient as you have a 12 hour window to take it in case you forget, whereas with other types you’ve only got a three hour window.
-Aside from the contraceptive pill, other methods of long term contraception include the implant, injection IUS, IUD and the patch.
+There are three different types of progestogen-only contraceptive pills available in the UK.
+These are desogestrel (which Cerazette is a brand of), levonorgestrel and norethisterone.
+Brands containing desogestrel may be more convenient as you have a 12-hour window to take it if you forget, whereas with other types, you usually only have a three-hour window.
+Aside from the contraceptive pill, other long-term contraception methods include the implant, injection IUS, IUD, and the patch.

 Unlike the combined pill, Cerazette cannot be used to delay your period.
-The mini pill is taken continuously instead of having a seven day break in between packs.
-If you wish to delay your period for an important occasion, discuss this with your doctor or pharmacist to see if you can switch to the combined pill.
+The mini pill is taken continuously instead of having a seven-day break in between packs.
+If you wish to delay your period for an important occasion, discuss this with your doctor or pharmacist.

-It may take three months for your body to readjust after coming off Cerazette so you should allow some time for your natural cycle to return.
+It may take a few months for your body to readjust after coming off Cerazette, so you should allow some time for your natural cycle to return.
 However, you can become pregnant as soon as you stop taking the pill.
 The time it takes will differ for every woman.